- Australian aid stakeholder survey

 - To feed these results back to PNG’s political and bureaucratic leadership, civil society and general public and to influence allocations and expenditure rules to promote better allocations and more effective and transparent expenditure.

-The project consists of two inter-related components.
-The first focuses on analysing the allocation of PNG’s public resources through the budget process.
-The findings of this analysis, as well as the surveys discussed below, will be presented at twice yearly budget fora to provide a more systematic understanding of how PNG allocates its public resources, which helps reveal the government’s policy priorities.
+The project consisted of two inter-related components.
+The first focused on analysing the allocation of PNG’s public resources through the budget process.
+The findings of this analysis, as well as the surveys discussed below, were then presented at twice yearly budget fora to provide a more systematic understanding of how PNG allocates its public resources, which helps reveal the government’s policy priorities.

-The second component focuses on understanding local expenditure dynamics and reforms.
-Through an expenditure tracking survey focusing on local schools and health facilities, we will get a better understanding of whether funds are being effectively managed to deliver services.
-In particular, we will focus on recent reforms to see whether they are yielding improvements in service delivery.
+The second component focused on understanding local expenditure dynamics and reforms.
+Through an expenditure tracking survey focused on local schools and health facilities, we were able to better understand whether funds were been effectively managed to deliver services.
+In particular, we will focused on recent reforms to see whether they were yielding improvements in service delivery.

 Samples of analysis already completed under the PEPE project can be found here

 A lost decade?
 Service delivery and reforms in Papua New Guinea 2002-2012